pizzaguy2004/lstore-database-system-overview/README.md

 Key design ideas:
 - Column-oriented storage
 - Tail pages for updates
-- Lineage tracking
+- Lineage tracking to see past updates and record versions
-- Merge process for performance
+- Merge process for performance (combine updated tail pages into new base page)
 - Multi-version concurrency control

 # System Components